digitalservicebund/elterngeldrechner/README.md

 # Elterngeldrechner und Planer

 Elterngeldrechner mit Planer im [Familienportal des BMFSFJ](https://familienportal.de/familienportal/meta/egr).
+For detailed information about the project and its components, the following sources are available.

 ## Domain